Last month I went on a Hen Do for a blissful child-free THREE DAYS leaving the Other Half practising his Daddy Daycare skills for the whole weekend.

 Some male friends have said I played this all wrong.
-Apparently I should have proven myself to be a monumental disaster, so that I’m never tasked with the responsibility again.
+Apparently I should have proven myself to be a monumental disaster of a Daddy, so that I’m never tasked with the responsibility again.

 It was tiring, mentally debilitating, and stressful, but the truth is it was nowhere near as bad as I thought it would be.

 Having said that we were all ecstatic to see Mummy come through the front door on Sunday, just in time for tea.